billabear/billabear.com/content/blog/feature-invoice-delivery-xrechnung-with-stripe-billing.md

 ---
 BillaBear now supports the ability to define Invoice Delivery methods for customers.
 This means you can choose how an invoice is delivered to your customer.
 This is useful in cases such as XRechung in Germany and Factur-X in France, as well as handling enterprise customers who have their own custom invoice flows you need to follow.

-By Default, every customer is created with an invoice delivery method of email to the billing email attached to the customer.
+By default, every customer is created with an invoice delivery method of email to the billing email attached to the customer.
 This is removable and you can add more delivery methods.

 ## Supported Methods

 * SFTP - We upload to a SFTP server using the credentials supplied
 * Email - We send an email to the address
-* Webhook - We send a HTTP request to the URL supplied.
+* Webhook - We send an HTTP request to the URL supplied.

 ## Supported Formats